10 Things You Should Know When Applying for Financial Aid

 For those of you who like doing things on the fly, you can now download the FAFSA mobile app.

 Applying for merit-based and need-based Federal aid should be your first step when looking into ways of covering your tuition.
 If you find yourself still coming up short, private student loans can be a viable option.
 However, they do come with a price.

 Student loans obtained through private banking institutions or schools should be a last resort for financial aid due to their higher interest rates.
 While federal student loans typically have a fixed interest rate and do not require repayment when you are in school, the opposite is true for private loans.
 Additionally, private student loans are not typically eligible for forbearance, consolidation, or loan forgiveness.

 Even if fall semester seems far away, many financial aid applications have early deadlines that are essential to meet.
 Check with your guidance counselor to make sure you know when applications for merit-based scholarships are due to avoid missing out!

 For Federal financial aid, the FASFA can be filled out as early as January 1st of the year you will be attending college.
-If you’ll be attending school after July 1, 2017, you can submit your FAFSA beginning on October 1, 2016.
+You can submit your FAFSA beginning on October 1st each year.
 Be sure that you get it in as soon as possible!
-The sooner you submit your application, the more money you may be eligible for when it comes to Federal and state grants.
+The sooner you submit your application, the more money you may be eligible for when it comes to federal and state grants.